Turks & Caicos Complete Guide to Whale Watching

 Providenciales

 If you’re staying in Providenciales, you’ll need to catch a flight over to Grand Turk or Salt Cay.
-Salt Cay is harder to get to because it’s too small for an airport.
+Salt Cay is hard to get to because the flights are unreliable.
 Grand Turk is the better option.
-You can typically get a round trip flight from Providenciales to Grand Turk (PLS –> GDT) during the peak season for less than $150 on Expedia.
-InterCaribbean Airways is probably the airline you’ll be with – and they do a great job of getting you from here to there on this 35-minute flight.
+You can typically get a round trip flight from Providenciales to Grand Turk (PLS to GDT) during the peak season for $150 USD or less.
+InterCaribbean Airways is probably the airline you’ll be with – and they do a great job of getting you there on this 35-minute flight.

 Weather + Rainfall